FraunhoferIOSB/camera_aravis2/README.md

 Camera_aravis2 explicitly looks for a number of features in a couple of categories to be specified and tries to set the features accordingly.
 If specified as launch parameter, camera_aravis2 will set the following features in the same order as listed below:

+- `DeviceControl`: List of GenICam parameters of the 'DeviceControl' category that are to be set.
+Here, no specific order is implemented.
+Nested parameter list is evaluated in alphabetical order.
 - `ImageFormatControl`
     - `BEGIN`: List of additional GenICam parameters that are not be set at the beginning of the 'ImageFormatControl' section.
 Nested parameter list is evaluated in alphabetical order.
     - `PixelFormat` (String): Format of the pixels provided by the device